Week 1 of Pregnancy

 Baby this week

-• Genetic material from both parents combines to determine your baby's traits
+- •Genetic material from both parents combines to determine baby's traits

 You this week

-• You may not feel any different yet - that's completely normal
+- •You may not feel any different yet - this is completely normal

 This week's tips

-• Start taking prenatal vitamins with folic acid if you haven't already - this supports early neural development
+- •Start taking prenatal vitamins with folic acid if you haven't already - this supports baby's neural development

-• Continue healthy habits: balanced nutrition, staying hydrated, and managing stress
+- •Focus on healthy habits: balanced nutrition, adequate sleep, and stress management

 Looking ahead